GrandComicsDatabase/gcd-managed-content/README.md

 # gcd-managed-content

-Repository for HTML files that are managed through a CMS rather than by developers.
-Used by the gcd-django project, and doesn't really make sense without it.
+This repository is for HTML files that are managed through a CMS (currenlty django-templatesadmin) rather than by developers using the regular code deployment process.

+It is used by the gcd-django project, and doesn't really make sense without it.